Gosport: Transport

-Proposed Tunnel
+Proposed tunnel

 In 1999, a study was undertaken by the Light Rail Transit Association in regard to a proposed tunnel connecting Gosport to Portsmouth, crossing under Portsmouth Harbour.
 The study proposed a 670m Immersed tube which would not require long closures of the harbour to construct, and would alleviate traffic congestion in Gosport and the surrounding area.
 The tunnel was intended for construction in 2002, but financial problems delayed the project.
 The government declined to fund the initiative in 2005.

 Present day

-The 2001 Census recorded 54,854 people in Gosport of working age between the ages of 16 and 74.
-The economic activity of the residents in the Gosport Borough was 46.7% were in full-time employment, 12.9% were in part-time employment, 6.1% were self-employed, 2.7% were unemployed, 2.5% were students with jobs, 2.5% were students without jobs, 14% were retired, 6.2% were looking after the home or family and 3.8% were permanently sick or disabled.
+The 2021 Census recorded 81,952 people in Gosport district of working age between the ages of 16 and 74.
+The economic activity of the residents in the Gosport Borough was 39.73% were in full-time employment, 12.9% were in part-time employment, 6.23% were self-employed, 2.16% were unemployed, 1% were students with jobs, 2.6% were students without jobs, 20/81% were retired, 3.47% were looking after the home or family and 2.16% were permanently sick or disabled.

 As part of the Renaissance of Portsmouth Harbour Millennium project, a large sundial, known as the Millennium Timespace, was installed on the harbour front in 2000.
 Its timekeeping is partially restricted each day by shadowing caused by large tower blocks either side of the 'timespace'.
 These towers, Seaward Tower and Harbour Tower, were built in 1963.
 Their surfaces are covered in mosaic murals designed by Kenneth Barden that rise the full height of the buildings and are illuminated at night.
 They were controversial initially but are now a tourist attraction.
 The tiles were produced by Poole Pottery.
 The International Festival of the Sea drew over 250,000 tourists to the Portsmouth Harbour area in 1998, 2001 and 2005.
 The most recent festival was held in 2007.

 The Royal Navy maintains a presence in Gosport at HMS Sultan, which is the home of the Defence School of Marine Engineering (DSMarE) and the Royal Naval Air Engineering and Survival School (RNAESS).
 The Sultan site occupies 179 acre of land within a 3+1/2 mi perimeter and is the largest of the Royal Navy's training establishments, with around 3,000 service and civilian personnel when working at full capacity.